-Our access to leading edge clinical trials allows us to deliver improved outcomes and potentially save lives by giving our patients access to the therapies of the future, today.
-The information below provides ways to participate in these trials and therapies.
-It also answers questions you may have about clinical trials.
+Our access to leading-edge clinical trials allows us to deliver improved outcomes and potentially save lives by giving our patients access to innovative therapies.
+To participate in these trials and therapies, talk to your physician and review the information available here.

 Find a Clinical Trial

-The list of trials many not contain the most recent changes.
+The list of trials may not contain the most recent changes.
 Please check with your physician.

 Nearly all modern treatment options have developed as a result of clinical trials and research.
 This is how treatments that were once experimental become standards of care.
-Thousands of people are helped each year because they decided to take part in a clinical trial.
-Millions more benefit from others taking part in clinical trials.
+Thousands of people are helped each year because they decided to take part in a clinical trial, and millions more benefit as a result.

 What are clinical trials?

 Clinical trials, also known as research studies, are designed to find answers to specific health questions.
 They often look at new drugs or a combination of drugs, surgical procedures or devices, ways to use existing treatments, and ways to help with the side effects of treatment and add to one's quality of life.